2DegreesInvesting/ds.wtf/01_holistic-workflow/README.md

 -   Switch from project A to project B.
 -   Have both project A and project B open and running independent R sessions.

--   When opening a project, restart R, set the working directory, restore files.
+And when opening a project you IDE (e.g. RStudio) does this
+automatically:

+-   Restart R.
+-   Set the working directory to the root.
+-   Restore open files.

 ### [Tricks for opening Projects](https://rstats.wtf/project-oriented-workflow.html#tricks-for-opening-projects)